Regular procedure

 Rules and time limits

-In 2020, the RoC amended the Cyprus Constitution and key legislation in order to reduce time limits to submit an appeal against a decision before the IPAC.
-Since 12 October 2020, appeal times are reduced from 75 days to 30 days for decisions issued in the regular procedure[78] and 15 days for the following decisions:[79]
+In 2020, the RoC amended the Cyprus Constitution and key legislation in order to reduce time limits to submit an appeal against a decision before the IPAC from 75 days to 30 days for decisions issued in the regular procedure and 15 days for the decisions listed below.
+In February 2026, the Law was amended reducing yet again the appeal times from 30 days to 20 days for decisions issued in the regular procedure[75] and from 15 days to 10 days for the decisions listed below.[76]
+The reduction in time limits combined with limited access to legal counselling and legal aid is expected to impact negatively applicants’ access to appeal procedures.

 Information on when and where to appeal is included in the first instance decision issued by the Asylum Service.